dagger/dagger/docs/current/guides/757394-use-service-containers.md

 import TabItem from "@theme/TabItem";
 import Embed from '@site/src/components/atoms/embed.js'

-# Use Services in Dagger
+# Use Service Containers in Dagger

 ## Introduction

-Dagger [v0.4.0](https://github.com/dagger/dagger/releases/tag/v0.4.0) introduced services, aka container-to-container networking.
+Dagger [v0.4.0](https://github.com/dagger/dagger/releases/tag/v0.4.0) introduced service containers, aka container-to-container networking.
 This feature enables users to spin up additional long-running services (as containers) and communicate with those services from their Dagger pipelines.

-Some common use cases for services are:
+Some common use cases for service containers are:

 - Run a test database
 - Run end-to-end integration tests
 - Run sidecar services

-This tutorial teaches you the basics of using services in Dagger.
+This tutorial teaches you the basics of using service containers in Dagger.

 :::tip
-The services feature changes Dagger's entire network stack.
+The service containers feature changes Dagger's entire network stack.
 If you find that this feature breaks something, you can disable it by setting the following environment variable prior to running the Dagger Engine: `export _EXPERIMENTAL_DAGGER_SERVICES_DNS=0`.
 Please also [open an issue](https://github.com/dagger/dagger/issues) for further investigation in this case.
 :::

 ## Requirements